 How to

-Hello!
-I am Luca, a performance artist living in London.
-My work involves the use of BDSM and body modification practices used to manipulate my body.
-I am also a practice-based PhD student at Central Saint Martins, whose research explores the use of BDSM in performance art to reclaim ownership of the body.
+I am also a practice-based PhD student at Central Saint Martins.
+The main focus of my research is how UK legal frameworks, regulating sadomasochistic practices, shape and constrain body art.
 The project looks at theories about the relationship between power, sexuality, and the body, using lots of Michel Foucalt’s and Jeffrey Weeks’ works as theoretical frameworks.
 More specifically, I examine the Foucault’s and Weeks’ theories to understand how institutions and society attempt to control the body through the regulation of sexuality.
 My practical work functions as a physical manifestation of the theories explored.
 I am trying to represent the concepts I am examining by using BDSM and body modification, repetition and restriction of movements, pain, and endurance.

 I am also looking at historical Body Art, particularly at the works of Gina Pane, Sheree Rose and Bob Flanagan, Franko B, and Ron Athey.
 Through them, I try to understand my work in terms of legacy.